MAleemH/Math-Magicians/README.md

 - **Can I use your code for my project?**

   - Alright, you can get understanding from my code.
 I strongly recommend you to write your own code.
 It will give you better understanding.
-Thanks.
+Thanks!

 - **Will you help me to solve my problem in my code?**